 You should carefully consider the risks described below before making an investment decision.
-The risks described below are not the only ones facing us.
-Additional risks not presently known to us or that we currently deem immaterial may also impair our business operations.
-Our business, financial condition or results of operations could be materially adversely affected by any of these risks.
+We believe these are all the material risks currently facing our business.
+Our business, financial condition or results of operations could be materially adversely affected by these risks.
 The trading price of our common stock could decline due to any of these risks, and you may lose all or part of your investment.
 You should also refer to the other information included or incorporated by reference in this prospectus, including our financial statements and related notes.

-WE MAY NOT BE ABLE TO SUCCESSFULLY IMPLEMENT OUR GROWTH STRATEGY.
+WE MAY NOT BE ABLE TO SUCCESSFULLY IMPLEMENT OUR GROWTH STRATEGY, WHICH COULD CAUSE OUR FUTURE EARNINGS TO GROW MORE SLOWLY OR EVEN DECREASE.

-We intend to increase the number of stores that we operate by an average of approximately 10-15% per year over the next few years.
-This growth strategy could place a significant demand on our management and our financial and operational resources.
-Our growth strategy is subject to various risks, including uncertainties regarding the ability to open new stores and our ability to acquire additional stores on favorable terms.
-We can give no assurance that we will continue to identify profitable new store locations or underperforming competitors at our targeted rates.
-If we cannot successfully grow our business, we may not be able to sustain our recent earnings growth over an extended period of time.
+Our growth strategy could place a significant demand on our management and our financial and operational resources.
+This growth strategy is subject to various risks, including uncertainties regarding the ability to open new stores and our ability to acquire additional stores on favorable terms.
+We may not be able to continue to identify profitable new store locations or underperforming competitors as we currently anticipate.
+If we are unable to implement our growth strategy, our earnings may grow more slowly or even decrease.